hackbg/ganesha/tests/README.md

 ```

+Stderr
 ```
-(node:101853) ExperimentalWarning: --experimental-loader is an experimental feature.
+(node:147664) ExperimentalWarning: --experimental-loader is an experimental feature.
 This feature could change at any time (Use `node --trace-warnings ...` to show where the warning was created) file:///home/user/Lab/5/ganesha/tests/cases/Node_Literate_TS_require_dependency_Literate_ESM/source.ts.md:1 process.exit(require("target").exitCode);